-For the year ended December 31, 2019, principal transactions revenues increased 15.2% to \$404.8 million from \$351.4 million in 2018.
-The increase is primarily attributable to higher institutional fixed income brokerage revenues, as well as the contribution from the First Empire acquisition that closed during the first quarter of 2019.
+For the year ended December 31, 2020, principal transactions revenues increased 45.3% to \$588.3 million from \$404.8 million in 2019.
+The increase is primarily attributable to strong client engagement and market volatility, as well as an increase in trading gains over 2019.

-Investment banking - Investment banking revenues include: (i) capitalraising revenues representing fees earned from the underwriting of debt and equity securities and (ii) advisory fees related to corporate debt and equity offerings, municipal debt offerings, merger and acquisitions, private placements, and other investment banking advisory fees.
+Investment banking - Investment banking revenues include: (i) capitalraising revenues representing fees earned from the underwriting of debt and equity securities, and (ii) advisory fees related to corporate debt and equity offerings, municipal debt offerings, merger and acquisitions, private placements, and other investment banking advisory fees.